Skip to content

 <!-- learning: 7-day JWT refresh chosen — we want long sessions; the user logs in about once a week. -->

-That is the whole format:
+The marker is the whole capture format:

 <!-- learning: <one to three sentences, always including the WHY> -->

 No fields, no schema — just the fact and its reason in plain text.
-The /drain skill reads the payload and infers where it belongs (a wiki topic, a journal entry, or an agent's knowledge base) and derives a kebab-case topic from the content.
+The /drain routing reads the payload and infers where it belongs (a wiki topic, a journal entry, or an agent's knowledge base) and derives a kebab-case topic from the content.
 Multi-line is fine for a longer thought:

 html